Arthur Hartley: Post-war

 Hartley was awarded the United States Medal of Freedom in 1946.
-He retired from Anglo-Iranian (which would become British Petroleum in 1954) in 1951 and became an engineering consultant during which time he developed the Hartley hoister – a device which allowed the loading of oil tankers offshore.
+He retired from Anglo-Iranian (which would become BP in 1954) in 1951 and became an engineering consultant during which time he developed the Hartley hoister – a device which allowed the loading of oil tankers offshore.
 He was elected president of the Institution of Mechanical Engineers in 1951 and was an honorary fellow of the City and Guilds of London Institute.
 He was also made an honorary fellow of Imperial College London in 1953.
 In 1959 he received the Redwood Medal of the Institute of Petroleum.
 He was elected president of the Institution of Civil Engineers in 1959.
 However he died just three months into his term at St Thomas's Hospital, London on 28 January 1960.

 Personal life

 Hartley married Dorothy Elizabeth Wallace, the daughter of a Shanghai-based marine engineer, in 1920 and had two sons.
 Dorothy died in 1923, and in 1927 he married Florence Nina Hodgson with whom he had a further two sons.